 - Financial Examiner: By ensuring that banks and other major financial institutions can withstand risk, financial examiners can play a pivotal role in regulatory compliance and fiscal security.
 Bls.gov anticipates a 27 percent increase in the number of jobs for financial examiners by 2020, and earning an accounting degree may be the pathway to taking advantage of that growth.
 Accountancy majors at Bentley University in Massachusetts take courses in federal taxation, auditing, and financial reporting that can help prepare them for the everyday responsibilities of a financial examiner.
 Electives in fraud examination and internal audit can also help prospective examiners build relevant skills for the career.

-- Human Resources Specialist: Recruiting, payroll, benefits management, and even employee counseling fall within the scope of most human resources jobs.
+- Human Resources Specialist: Recruiting, payroll, benefits management, and even employee counseling fall within the scope of most human resources careers.
 A New York Times report highlighted the growing trend among small and medium-sized businesses to outsource their H.R. operations to specialized firms that employ teams of seasoned experts.
 As a result, bls.gov expects a growth rate as high as 55 percent for human resources specialists who work for employment services companies.
 Across the entire specialty, statistics point to an overall growth rate of 22 percent, still faster than the average for all occupations.
 The Psychology Department at Lewis University helps students meet industry demand with its B.A. program in Human Resource Management.
 Students build practical skills in recruiting, interviewing, and professional development.
 The school also offers SHRM Certification programs for those who want further recognition of their proficiency in human resources.

 - Management Analyst: The rise of "big data" enables companies to make smarter decisions about how they run their businesses.
 However, researchers at the McKinsey Global Institute predict a shortage of up to 190,000 professionals with analytical skills by 2018.
 Bls.gov estimates that demand for dedicated management analysts could grow by 22 percent by 2020, as companies strive for greater efficiency and cost control.
 Students at Notre Dame's Mendoza College of Business can focus on project management, problem solving, and decision modeling through the management consulting major.
 Electives on leadership, human resources, and innovation can help graduates round out their data-driven decisions with sharpened instincts.